• Home

 In years past, US support was always available even in the middle of the night; now services are sent oversees for night shifts.

-Additionally, near all Ticket response times have gone from several minutes to several hours and can now be compared to HosGator responsive times.
+Additionally, near all Ticket response times have gone from several minutes to several hours.

 If Rackspace executives think that these internal infrastructure changes and staff cut backs are not noticed by the consumer on the outside they are sadly mistaken.